avular-robotics/user-container/README.md

 docker exec -it user /bin/bash
 ```

-You can now start developing on the Origin.
+You can now start developing on the Vertex.
 In the container, we have an user named `user`.
 This user has sudo rights, so you can install packages and run commands as root.
 When entering
 the container, you will be in the `/home/user/ws` directory.
 This is the workspace directory
 where you can start developing your code.
 This workspace directory is also mounted from the host OS,